-Since its market launch in 2009, the PresbyMAX procedure has become established as a leading excimer laser technology for treating presbyopic patients.
+Since its market launch in 2009, the PresbyMAX procedure has become established as state-of-the-art technology for treating presbyopic patients.
 Up to now, more than 11,000 treatments worldwide have been successfully performed using this method.
 PresbyMAX Hybrid is the latest generation for the treatment of presbyopia by SCHWIND, providing an advanced approach built upon the foundations of PresbyMAX Symmetric and PresbyMAX µ-Monovision.

 PresbyMAX Hybrid provides a different depth of focus for the distance and near eye.
 Apart from that, it offers all of the benefits and unique features of the tried and tested PresbyMAX technology.
 Altogether, a good binocular and spatial vision is provided.
 At far the same time, a particularly high quality of distance vision is achieved in the shortest recovery time.

 According to figure 1a (page 1) 94 % of 186 patients achieved an uncorrected distance visual acuity (UDVA) of 20/25 or better (0.1 logMAR or better) postoperatively.